 If the image is not on the screen or viewing area, adjust it by using the lens shift dials inside the lens door.

 Use the right dial to shift the lens left or right.
-Use the left dial to shift the lens up or down.
+Use the left dial to shift the adjust Lens Shift adjust Zoom and Focus lens up or down.